burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Details about exceptions to the One Definition Rule are described in ([6], C++2003, p.23, §3.2/5).

-## Integer Arithmetics and Enumerations
+## Integer Arithmetic and Enumerations

 In C and C++98/03/11, there are three representations of signed integers of n bits that are allowed for implementation: